arampatzis/measure-uq/README.md

 ## Acknowledgments
-This project makes use of code from `deepxde`, which is available under the GNU Lesser General Public License (LGPL) 2.1.
+This project makes use of code from `deepxde`, which is available under the BSD 3-Clause License.

 Original project URL: [https://github.com/lululxvi/deepxde]

-See the `LICENSE.LGPL` file for the full license text.
+See the `NOTICE.txt` file for the full license text.